vivianmiranda/cocoa3_testing/README.md

 The crucial point to note is that not all CAMB modules need a higher boost factor.
 The Python function `set_accuracy`,  located in the file `$ROOTDIR/external_modules/code/CAMB/camb`, can be modified for a more fine-tuned change to CAMB accuracy.

-Below is an example of possible modifications.
-We do not implement such changes by default in `$ROOTDIR/external_modules/code/CAMB/`:
+Below is an example of possible modifications:

     def set_accuracy(self, AccuracyBoost=1., ...):
         (...)